Terlam/oatmeal-mvp/README.md

 ## 🛣 Roadmap

-- 🔜 AI-assisted feature generators
+- 🔜 AI-assisted feature generators with personality
 - 🔌 Preset kits: `lms`, `event-app`, `chatbot-ui`
 - 📦 Feature registry for smart reuse
 - 🧠 One-command MVP spinups
 - 🧪 CI + snapshot testing for UI diffing
+- 🎭 Enhanced character voice throughout codebase

 ---

 ## 🤝 Contributing

-We’d love your help!
+We'd love your help!
 File an issue, PR a feature, or write a sarcastic `README` edit.
+Just remember to keep that oatmeal personality - we're here to teach and entertain.

 ---

 ## 📄 License

 MIT — use it, remix it, rename it to CreamOfWheat if you want.
-Just don’t charge people for it unless you added something amazing.
+Just don't charge people for it unless you added something amazing.

+---

+*Remember: Like oatmeal, good code is simple, nourishing, and endlessly customizable.
+Don't overcomplicate things - sometimes the simplest solution is the best one.* 🥣✨